schoto/THM-How-websites-work/Burp Suite: The Basics Part 2.md

 We could use the embedded browser (we will cover this in a later task).
 We can configure our local web browser to proxy our traffic through Burp; this is more common and so will be the focus of this task.

+The Burp Proxy works by opening a web interface on ```127.0.0.1:8080``` (by default).
+As implied by the fact that this is a "proxy", we need to redirect all of our browser traffic through this port before we can start intercepting it with Burp.
+We can do this by altering our browser settings or, more commonly, by using a Firefox browser extension called FoxyProxy.
+FoxyProxy allows us to save proxy profiles, meaning we can quickly and easily switch to our "Burp Suite" profile in a matter of clicks, then disable the proxy just as easily.

+Note: All instructions will be given with Firefox in mind, as this is the default browser for both Kali Linux and the TryHackMe AttackBox.
+If you are using another browser locally then you are advised to use the AttackBox, or you may otherwise need to find alternative methods to those presented in this task.
+If you can't get the proxy working in your local browser and do not want to use the AttackBox, then you may wish to skip ahead to the Burp Suite Browser task.